A low-carb diet for beginners

 Eat when you’re hungry, until you’re satisfied.
 It’s that simple.
 You do not need to count calories or weigh your food.
 And just forget about industrially produced low-fat products.

-    Most people can safely start any kind of low-carb diet right away.
-But in the following three situations you may need extra preparation or adaptation:
+Most people can safely start any kind of low-carb diet.
+But in these three situations you may need some preparation or adaptation:

-    - Are you on medication for diabetes, e.g. insulin?
+- Are you taking medication for diabetes, e.g. insulin?
 Learn more

-    - Are you on medication for high blood pressure?
+- Are you taking medication for high blood pressure?
 Learn more

 If you’re not in any of these groups, you’re good to go.
 Great!

 Do you want to get going with low carb right away?
 Make it truly simple by signing up for our free two-week low-carb challenge.
 Or get unlimited meal plans, shopping lists and much else with a free membership trial.

 Does low carb still seem complicated?
 Check out our visual low-carb in 60 seconds guide